March 16, 2011

-Unity comes from being united in Christ, by the ministry of Holy Spirit, and results in the Father being all and in all.
+Unity comes from being united in Christ, by the ministry of the Holy Spirit, and results in the Father being over all and in all.
 Unity means we live in God together, and follow Him.
 It leaves no room for differences on these essential matters.
 If you claim Christ as your Lord, then be unified in Him, and Him alone.

 So, you may ask what this study has to do with spiritual gifts?
 The use of spiritual gifts rests upon and promotes the unity of the Body of Christ, the Church.
 When any group fails to promote the spiritual gifts bestowed upon all believers, then unity will fail and suffer.
 We will explore that subject in our next studies in the following verses.
 You may want to read ahead and figure out how the spiritual gifts relate to unity.

 So we learn more about unity in the Church of Jesus Christ today.